-- Must be prescribed by a Physician or Chiropractor. - Contact the Claims Office before renting or purchasing equipment. - If the monthly rental charges for the prescribed period exceed the purchase price, purchase of the equipment should be considered. - Examples of durable equipment: wheelchair, bed rail, Hospital bed, oxygen tank, head halters and other traction devices.
+- Must be prescribed by a Health Provider. - Contact the Claims Office before renting or purchasing equipment. - If the monthly rental charges for the prescribed period exceed the purchase price, purchase of the equipment should be considered. - Rental fees in excess of the purchase price are covered if the equipment cannot be purchased.
+Evidence that the equipment cannot be purchased must be submitted to the Claims Office. - Examples of durable equipment: wheelchair, bed rail, Hospital bed, oxygen tank, head halters and other traction devices.